yigitnerukuc/comprovider/README.md

 # ComProvider

-ComProvider is a composer plugin which provides to initialize automatically installed Laravel packages via Composer
+ComProvider is a composer plugin which provides to initialize your installed Laravel packages via Composer automatically.

 ### Installation